All About Steven Smith Teamaker Company

 While Smith died in 2015, his legacy and shop live on.
 Smith Teamaker is now headed by his wife, Kim Dement Smith, and a loyal team of tea enthusiasts.

-We hope you enjoy the teas during your stay at deLuxe, where Smith Teamaker is a Co-Conspirator.
+We hope you enjoy the teas during your stay at one of our Portland hotels, where Smith Teamaker is a Co-Conspirator.